Kyoso-Team/kyoso-archive/CONTRIBUTING.md

 ## Scripts

 Scripts present in the package.json file.
-Each script must be prepended with `pnpm` or `npm run`.
+Each script must be prepended with `bun run`.

 **Basic**